 Advanced Granny Square Weaving

 Once you have mastered the basics of weaving into a granny square, you can let your imagination run wild.
-Not only can you change the yarn type that you use, as we have already seen, but you can change the shapes that you work with.
-For example, you could weaving into a granny triangle instead of a square!
-Or you could weave into a granny rectangle, which is what was done in the granny cowl tutorial.
+Not only can you change the yarn type that you use but you can change the shapes that you work with.
+For example, you could weave into a granny triangle instead of a square!
+Or you could weave into a granny rectangle, which is what was done in this granny cowl tutorial.

 13 of 13